The type of PTO included in a policy can vary from company to company, as well as within state laws.

 We hope this article helped you gain a better understanding of the different types of PTO policies and what they can include.

 Even though every policy and company is different, the idea behind PTO is the same—employees need to take time off from work to rest and recharge.
+Even during inflation.
+Consider the importance of PTO during inflation when designing policies that best serve your employees and their financial well-being."

 Don’t let your PTO melt away!